-All media associated with an entry must be submitted via the respective competition's submission platform.
+All media associated with an entry must be submitted via Orthicon, our competition submission platform.
 All NATAS contests require videos to be uploaded in order to be vetted by contest administration for eligibility and then viewed by judges.
 Media submitted via email or other means will not be accepted.